spir0th/spir0th.github.io/_posts/2023-08-04-covid-experience.md

 <!-- more -->

-The COVID-19 outbreak is probably the worst experience I've ever suffered, from being so confident to go outside, to being trapped inside our house and forced to use the Internet for most cases (screw u covid).
+The COVID-19 outbreak was probably the worst experience I've ever suffered, from being so confident to go outside, to being depressed and very shy to make friends (screw u covid).

 Anyways, I'm going to divide each bad events into chapters that led me into depression and loneliness! (aaugghhh this is gonna be pain)